-MIG welding with aluminium provides a unique challenge, due to the low column strength of the wire.
+Note to welding with Aluminium and other soft wires.
+MIG welding with aluminium provides a unique challenge due to the low column strength of the wire.
+This lenge, due to the low column strength of the wire.
 This causes the wire to deform more as it is pushed through the feed mechanism and the torch wire delivery liner, greatly increasing friction.
 Because good MIG welding results are dependent on a smooth wire feed, certain changes must be made to the wire feed system to minimise friction caused issues.

 For a standard 'push' fed torch, a length of no longer than 3m cable may be used, as well as the torch feed liner must be changed to a special Teflon/ PVC liner, rather than the conventional steel liner.
-Also the correct style drive roller must be used and specific Aluminium rated torch contact tip (or a standard tip in one size oversize, e.g. 0.8mm aluminium wire, use standard 1.0mm contact tip).
+Also the correct style drive roller must be used and specific Aluminium rated torch contact tip (or a standard tip in one size oversize, e.g 0.8mm aluminium wire, use standard 1.0mm contact tip).
 For this reason, it is quite common for operators to have an extra MIG torch specifically set up for aluminium use, if the machine is used for welding steel as well.

-With the heavy duty 4 roll geared wire feeder, the AD-VANCEMIG 350/500 will have a more steady and consistent wire feed when 'push' feeding soft wire, than other machines with standard 2 roll wire feed units.
 Another option to overcome the friction issues is using a spool gun, which will give better results than a 3m push torch when welding aluminium.
-The AdvanceMig 350/500 is spool gun capable, refer following section for use with a spool gun on the ADVANCEMIG 350/500.
+The ADVANCEMIG 200 is spool gun capable, refer following section for use with a spool gun on the ADVANCEMIG 200.

-3. Spool Gun Operation
+4. Spool Gun Operation

-Note: The Spool Gun is an optional extra for the ADVANCEMIG 350/500
+Note: The Spool Gun is an optional extra for the ADVANCEMIG 200